 ROLLS-ROYCE PHANTOM II

-The Phantom II and the Continental Phantom II both attracted some of the most elegant coachwork of the period enabling Rolls-Royce to win several of the prestigious Concours d’ Elegance that were run at that time.
-Today their lines cannot do anything but impress and some of the two door cars are the most elegant and stylish of all the pre 1939 Rolls-Royces.
+The Phantom II and the Continental Phantom II both attracted some of the most elegant coachwork of the period, enabling Rolls-Royce to win several of the prestigious Concours d’ Elegance that were held at that time.
+Today their lines cannot do anything but impress and some of the two-door cars are the most elegant and stylish of all the pre-1939 Rolls-Royces.

 Anyone owning one of these cars will know that it will be admired wherever it appears because of the elegance of its lines and its sheer presence.
 The car is easier to maintain than the earlier cars, has more performance and better handling.
-It is particularly suited to long distance touring , but is equally at home pottering around the English countryside or attending a Concours d’ Elegance where it will most likely win!
+It is particularly suited to long distance touring; but is equally at home pottering around the English countryside or attending a Concours d’ Elegance where it will most likely win!

-By the time the Phantom II was introduced many owners, particularly of the Continental, expected to drive their cars extensively without support from a chauffeur.
+By the time the Phantom II was introduced, many owners, particularly of the Continental, expected to drive their cars extensively without support from a chauffeur.
 Keeping the car clean had been helped by improvements in the type of paint used and by the adoption of wheel discs which greatly reduced the time needed to wash the car.
-The previously Nickel plated Radiator shell gave way to Staybright in 1931, (a form of stainless steel) and from its inception, the Phantom II had a one shot lubrication system.
+The previously Nickel plated Radiator shell gave way to Staybright in 1931 (a form of stainless steel) and, from its inception, the Phantom II had a one-shot lubrication system.

 All of these features mean that the car is rather easier to keep clean and particularly to lubricate than one of the earlier large horsepower cars.
 It is still however a very large car.

-All Phantom IIs have very long bonnets and this is particularly emphasised on Continental Models because of the low raked steering column and lower seating position.
-The effect is somewhat daunting at first sight, but fortunately both front wings are clearly visible making the car easy to position on the road.
+All Phantom IIs have very long bonnets and this is particularly emphasised on Continental models because of the low raked steering column and lower seating position.
+The effect is somewhat daunting at first sight but, fortunately, both front wings are clearly visible, making the car easy to position on the road.